Kaweah Queen

 Kaweah Queen is a mountain along Kaweah peaks ridge which forms part of the Great Western Divide in the Sierra Nevada.
 The peak is in California's Sequoia National Park.

+Climate

+According to the Köppen climate classification system, Kaweah Queen is located in an alpine climate zone.
+Weather fronts originating in the Pacific Ocean travel east toward the Sierra Nevada mountains.
+As fronts approach, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the range.